Charlie Heaton: 2014–present: Acting and Stranger Things

 Heaton has no formal acting training, first considering an acting career while working for extras and commercial agencies to supplement his income as a musician and bartender.

-2015 proved to be a pivotal year for Heaton; he had guest roles on a string of British television dramas and was cast in three major projects, including Stranger Things.
+The year 2015 proved to be a pivotal time for Heaton; he had guest roles on a string of British television dramas and was cast in three major projects, including Stranger Things.
 He first appeared in the ITV crime drama series DCI Banks and Vera and then guest-starred in BBC One's medical drama series Casualty.
 In his first feature film role, he appeared in the 2016 thriller film Shut In, co-starring Naomi Watts and Oliver Platt, and directed by Farren Blackburn.
 The film was produced in early 2015, prior to being cast in Stranger Things, but was released following the show's premiere.
 Concurrently, he filmed the coming-of-age film As You Are in late 2015.
 It premiered at the Sundance Film Festival in January 2016.

 Heaton's breakthrough role was as Jonathan Byers in the Netflix supernatural drama series Stranger Things.
 The first season premiered in July 2016 to critical acclaim; the most recent season, its fourth, was released in 2022.

 In 2017, Heaton had a main role in the psychological horror film Marrowbone.
 In May of that year, Heaton was cast to star as Samuel "Sam" Guthrie / Cannonball in the film The New Mutants based on the Marvel Comics comic book of the same name.
 Filmed in 2017, the film was released in 2020.
 In August 2018, the BBC announced that Heaton would be playing Joseph Merrick, commonly known as the "Elephant Man", in a new two-part drama.
 The casting drew criticism from a disability charity group, the group's head saying that not using a disabled actor was a missed opportunity.
 Ultimately, it was not produced.

-In 2021, he starred opposite Catherine Keener in the independent film No Future and was part of the cast of the critically-acclaimed drama The Souvenir Part II.
+In 2021, he starred opposite Catherine Keener in the independent film No Future and was part of the cast of the critically acclaimed drama The Souvenir Part II.

 Personal life

-Heaton has a child with Akiko Matsuura, a former bandmate.
-Since 2016, he has been in a relationship with Stranger Things co-star Natalia Dyer, who plays his character’s girlfriend Nancy Wheeler in the series.
+Heaton has a son with former band mate Akiko Matsuura, Archie, who was born in 2014.
+Since 2016, he has been in a relationship with his Stranger Things co-star Natalia Dyer, who plays his character's girlfriend Nancy Wheeler in the series.

 In October 2017, Heaton was detained at LAX Airport in Los Angeles for possession of small amounts of cocaine.
 He was not charged with a crime and was instead sent back to London.
 He was later allowed to return to the US to shoot the third season of Stranger Things.

-Since first moving to London, Heaton became a keen football fan and an avid supporter of Arsenal F.C.
+Since first moving to London, he became a keen football fan and an avid supporter of Arsenal F.C.

+Folk-punk band Skinny Lister wrote the song "Charlie" on their 2016 album The Devil, the Heart, and the Fight about Heaton.
+Heaton was a childhood friend of several band members.